xerolinux/XeroHub/content/gear.md

 ![SationXero](https://i.imgur.com/2C387dA.png)

-It was recently upgraded to an an `RX 7800XT` & a `Ryzen 9 5950X`.
+It was recently upgraded to an `RX 7800XT` and a `Ryzen 9 5950X`.
 I now use **KDE Wayland** on the daily.
 I am enjoying it so much better now.

 **Home-Lab/Proxmox Server :**